 Confidently create an annual budget

 Budgeting can be challenging, but it is a key duty of any condo or HOA board.
 The association’s budget is meant to ensure that it is financially prepared for the year ahead.
 A poor or incomplete financial budget can lead to significant issues including the inability to maintain or fix elevators, common areas, walls, roofs, etc. However, when done properly, a strong financial budget can set the entire community up for success.
-Condo Control Central’s budgeting templates give board members a clear idea of what needs to be included in an annual budget, and how a reserve fund study can help board members make smarter decisions.
+Condo Control’s budgeting templates give board members a clear idea of what needs to be included in an annual budget, and how a reserve fund study can help board members make smarter decisions.

 If none of your board members are familiar with creating budgets for condos or HOAs, these resources may prove to be very helpful in managing this crucial task.

-Design and enforce bylaws and rules
+Design bylaws and rules that are practical and enforceable

 Every community member in your HOA or condo association should be familiar with its bylaws and rules.
 Without these, residents have no way of knowing what is and what is not permitted.

 If policies are not readily available to owners, or if some of the rules or bylaws need to be amended, new documents may be necessary.
-Board members can use the Rules and Regulation template, or Bylaws template, as a guide to help them create or amend policies that best serve their community.
+Board members can use the Rules and Regulations template, or Bylaws template, as a guide to help them create or amend policies that best serve their community.
 The documents can then be uploaded to the association’s website or software management system, if applicable.
 This way, all members know exactly where to find their bylaws and rules if they need them.
 The more informed residents are about the rules, the less likely they are to break them.

 When residents don’t follow the rules, it is the board’s responsibility to take action and try to prevent those rules from being broken again.
 Violations often occur because of negligence or carelessness, and sometimes an informal conversation with a resident is all it takes to correct harmful or disruptive behavior.
 However, if a resident continues to disobey rules or bylaws, a violation letter should be issued.